Corporate Governance

 Quick Answer

-Corporate governance in Turkey is primarily shaped by the Turkish Commercial Code No. 6102 (board and shareholder structure, duties of directors, general meeting procedures, reporting), while publicly held companies are also subject to Capital Markets Board (CMB/SPK) corporate governance rules, which may require independent board members and board committees.
+Corporate governance in Turkey is primarily shaped by the Turkish Commercial Code No. 6102, while publicly held companies are also subject to Capital Markets Board (CMB) corporate governance rules.

 Key Aspects Under Turkish Law